DellGEOS/AzureStackHOLs/lab-guides/01-DeployAzureStackHCICluster-WAC/readme.md

 ```

-**6.** After you click on Install features again, status will turn into Installed.
+**Step 6** After you click on Install features again, status will turn into Installed.
 You can clickt next, once finished.

 ![](./media/edge09.png)

-**7.** At Install updates page, click on **Install updates**.
+**Step 7** At Install updates page, click on **Install updates**.
 Once finished, click on Next

 ![](./media/edge10.png)

 ![](./media/edge11.png)

-**8.** Since this system is virtual, you will not be able to see hardware updates.
+**Step 8** Since this system is virtual, you will not be able to see hardware updates.
 In case you are deploying physical servers, you would be able to launch Dell OMIMSWAC (Open Manage Integration for Microsoft Windows Admin Center) extension.

 ![](./media/edge12.png)

-**9.** In Restart servers page, click restart and wait for servers to come up again.
+**Step 9** In Restart servers page, click restart and wait for servers to come up again.
 Once finished, click on Networking

 ![](./media/edge13.png)